wvu-navLab/SRC2-scripts/README.md

 $ TODO
 ```

 NOTE: To delete cache and existing docker images, execute `docker system prune -a`.
-The build commands for docker should detect changes in the .dockerfile, but using this command is useful to ensure the image is built correctly after modifications.
+The build commands for docker should automatically detect changes in the .dockerfile and update the image accordingly, but this command is useful to ensure the image is built correctly after making modifications.

 ### Build Solution Image
 From the previous step, the `build-wvu-solution-image.bash`, `wvu_solution.dockerfile`, `wvu_solution.dockerfile`, `wvu_solution.dockerfile`, and `wvu_solution.dockerfile` should be in the to the cloned directory `~/srcp2-competitors`.